Michelin Guide Macau (0 Stars)

 I was on to this restaurant years ago, thanks to some positive reviews I read on some Chinese dining sites.
 My meal there was so disappointing though that I’d have to call Ying the biggest fraud on this list.

 Paltry servings paired with big prices in a dead environment is a combination that will fail every time.
-Here’s hoping their second year with a star will be their last.
+Here’s hoping their fourth year with a star will be their last.

 For restaurants I haven’t been to yet (and probably never will), please follow the link below.